 Some students are scared even of the name "discrete math," but I stress clear instruction and confidence-building techniques, and they leave the subject with higher interest and a better understanding and feeling about mathematics in general.

-Elementary school children are joyous to teach.
+Elementary school children are a joy to teach.
 They are energetic, funny, imaginative and creative.
-When I taught in public schools for more than 30 years, I instructed middle and high school kids, and even they most enthusiastically and effectively learned through motivational games, competitions and tournaments.
+When I taught in public schools for more than 30 years, I instructed middle and high school kids, and found that they most enthusiastically and effectively learned through motivational games, competitions and tournaments.

 Passing the GED is just as worthy and valuable as getting a high school diploma.
 I have been very successful preparing students to take the math GED.
 My teaching process is very simple: I initially evaluate (at no charge) a candidate's GED math skills to see what he/she doesn't understand, then reteach these skills as I continually give GED problems to get the student comfortable with the test.
 I have found that a GED student's biggest challenge is doing word problems.
+The key to successfully solving a word problem is to critically read it, be able to draw a picture of the situation in his or her mind, and then, when finished, the student rechecking to make sure the question was answered and that this solution is reasonable.
 I give problem-solving strategies and plenty of word problems to practice to build up the student's skills and that all-important self-confidence.